NonoLamua/Soft-Development-A2/README.md

 We had different roles and responsibilities
 Antonio: Managed the `master` branch and tagged stable releases

 Pablo: Overseed the `develop` branch and integrated features.

-Narcís, Rafa and Francisco: Worked on individual features (Feature 1, Feature 2, Feature 3), resolving conflicts and merging them into `develop`.
+Narcís, Francisco and Yago: Worked on individual features (Feature 1, Feature 2, Feature 3), resolving conflicts and merging them into `develop`.

 Rafa: Created hotfixes for bugs found in the first release.

 Yago: Conducted testing, verified features, and coordinated bug fixes.